annuhemnani/RestAssuredFramework/README.md

 # Testing Restful-booker API

-This is a comprehensive API testing framework designed to help you learn and practice API test automation using Java and REST Assured.
-This project focuses on testing the **Restful-booker API**, which provides endpoints for managing hotel bookings.
+This is a comprehensive API testing framework designed to showcase and practice API test automation using Java and REST Assured.
+This project focuses on testing the Restful-booker API, which provides endpoints for managing hotel bookings.

 ## Languages and Frameworks